Outdoor painting:‘A Hollyhock riot in the pink garden!’

-This little original outdoor plein air painting in oil, is a delight with the different greens and pinks creating an almost abstract foreground, rich in texture and shape.
-It immediately evokes the place and captures exactly a classically English Garden.
+This little original outdoor Plein‑air painting in oil, is a delight.
+With the different greens and pinks creating an almost abstract foreground, it's rich in texture and shape.

-This plein air oil painting, made in the open air, is available to buy along with other paintings of the gardens surrounding the hall located in the village of Burton Agnes near Bridlington on the East coast of Yorkshire, UK.
+This garden oil painting, made in the open air, is available to buy along with other paintings of the gardens surrounding the hall located in the village of Burton Agnes near Bridlington, on the East coast of Yorkshire, UK.